Nissan Boss Warns Omicron Variant Could Pressure Microchip Supply

 The Omicron variant could exacerbate the chronic shortage of microchips used in car manufacturing, the head of car giant Nissan has warned.

-Makoto Uchida said it was too early to say when normal supplies, and therefore finished cars, would resume.
+Makoto Uchida said it was too early to tell when everyday supplies would resume and, therefore, finished cars finished finishedfinished cars would continue.

 “I can not give you a date.
 This new variant could increase the pressure.
 So it will be crucial how well we respond,” he told Autos Community.